Portrait of Ben

 CRISPR-Cas12a–assisted PCR tagging of mammalian genes.

-Impact: Extended our CASTLING approach to mammalian cells with up to 60% tagging efficiency; now widely adopted for endogenous protein tagging studies
+Impact: Extended our CASTLING approach for gene editing to mammalian cells with up to 60% in-frame tagging efficiency; now widely adopted for endogenous protein tagging studies

 • Á. Muñoz‐López; B. Buchmuller; J. Wolffgramm; A. Jung; M. Hussong; J. Kanne; M. R. Schweiger; D. Summerer.